-Case Lake is a 71-acre man-made lake located outside of Franklinville in east central Cattaraugus County.
-It was built in 1970 for flood control as a part of the Ischua Creek Watershed Protection District by impounding Gates Creek.
-Case Lake has a maximum depth of 40 feet and a mean depth of 15 feet.
-The 2.0 mile shoreline is undeveloped and consists primarily of mowed fields, scrub and some wooded areas.
+Case Lake is a man-made lake located outside of Franklinville in east central Cattaraugus County.
+It was built in 1970 by impounding Gates Creek for flood control, as a part of the Ischua Creek Watershed Protection.
+The shoreline is undeveloped and consists primarily of mowed fields, scrub and some wooded areas.

-Case Lake is stocked annually with yearling brook trout and brown trout, and two-year-old brown trout.
+Trout: Case Lake is stocked each spring with yearling brook trout and brown trout, and two-year-old brown trout.
 Surplus hatchery breeders are stocked in the fall in most years.
 The trout fishery is essentially a put and take fishery, as there is little holdover of trout.
-Ice fishing for trout is legal as there is no closed season.
+Fishing for trout is permitted all year.
 Case Lake is a popular spot in the spring if local streams are swollen with snow melt or rainwater in April.